michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0091.md

 - adj: admitting of no doubt or misunderstanding; having only one meaning or interpretation and leading to only one conclusion
 - adj: clearly defined or formulated
 ### Family
+- unequivocal: unequivocally, unequivocalness+
-unequivocal: unequivocally, unequivocalness+;equivocal: equivocally, equivocalness, unequivocal
+- equivocal: equivocally, equivocalness, unequivocal
 ### Examples
 - Siatta’s journal entry that day was unequivocal about the purpose.
 - Now the international community’s message is unequivocal: you were right in 2009.